This can be a common problem and there are plenty of reasons why the watch doesn’t want to start ticking again.

 LIMITED LIFESPAN & SHOCKS

 One last point; any quartz watch has a limited lifespan, even a prestige Swiss movement.
 The electrical power from a battery is evened out via the capacitor and it vibrates a quartz crystal at a regular rate – that’s how the second hand ticks.
-After 20-25 years, most of the crystals stop vibrating, yes, even in an Omega.
+After 20-25 years, most of the crystals stop vibrating, or the capacitors fail to deliver a steady electrical charge – yes, even in an Omega.

 So that’s something to think about when investing in a collectable old Swiss or Japanese quartz watch.
 It could just die and there isn’t a damn thing you can do, because the factory will not be making any spare quartz movements for vintage watches from the 70s-90s.

-Hope that helps and if you are keen on watch repair, then invest in good tools, powerful lights, plus a X10 head loupe.
+Hope that helps and if you are keen on watch repair, then invest in good quality Swiss tools like Bergeon, powerful workbench lights, plus a X10 head loupe.